 - Make a formal complaint to your Local Authority about the delay.
 Your Local Authority complaint process should be available on their website or a copy should be given to you on request.
 If you’re not satisfied with the outcome of the complaint, then you can consider escalating the matter to the Local Government and Social Care Ombudsman (LGSCO).

 - Alternatively, we could seek a Judicial Review claim against the Local Authority.
 This is a claim to the High Court seeking an Order that the Local Authority issue the final EHCP.
 Before taking a claim, a letter known as a ‘letter before claim’ is sent to the Local Authority and this usually resolves the matter.
 This option is usually quicker than making a complaint or going through the LGSCO.

-It’s important that Local Authorities comply with the 15th February deadline as if parents disagree with the school named for September or any other part of the EHCP, it allows sufficient time for the issue to be resolved before the end of the academic year through mediation and/or an appeal to the Special Educational Needs and Disability Tribunal (SEND); which our Solicitors can help you with.
+It’s important that Local Authorities comply with the 15th February 2022 deadline (for under 16 year old children) as if parents disagree with the school named for September or any other part of the EHCP, it allows sufficient time for the issue to be resolved before the end of the academic year through mediation and/or an appeal to the Special Educational Needs and Disability Tribunal (SEND); which our Solicitors can help you with.

 If the EHCP is not done in time, parents who want to challenge the school named are at risk of the matter not being resolved before taster days/inductions begin and even the start of the new school year.